Ethical surrogacy in the US

 - Separate legal representation for both parties The surrogate and the intended family are always represented by different attorneys and each party has input on the legal contracts.
 These contracts fully outline all compensation figures, parentage/biological aspects and other agreed upon expectations.

-- Financial safety for all parties A surrogate’s compensation trust account must be fully funded prior to her starting the IVF medications.
-All trust accounts are fully insured by NWSC against loss.
+- Financial safety for all parties A surrogate’s compensation escrow account must be fully funded prior to her starting the IVF medications.
+All escrow accounts are fully insured by NWSC against loss.
 Her payments are administered by a third party service and are paid based on her legal contract with the intended family.
-Intended parents will receive monthly statements from the trust accounts for their review.
+Intended parents will receive monthly statements from the escrow accounts for their review.

 Our commitment to surrogate health and well-being